Dean

 Dean Burmester: LIV Golf winner with a big-hitting reputation

-At the age of 33, Dean Burmester finally earned his PGA Tour card – then handed it straight back for a place on LIV.
+At the age of 33, Dean Burmester finally earned his PGA Tour card – then he made the move to LIV Golf.

-Well, almost straight back.
-Burmester had played just eight events in his rookie PGA season – making seven cuts – when in February 2023 he announced he was quitting to join Louis Oosthuizen’s Stinger Golf Club.
+Burmester had played just eight events in his rookie PGA Tour season – making seven cuts – when in February 2023 he announced he was joining Louis Oosthuizen’s Stinger GC.

 So why did he walk away from that hard-earned spot on the PGA Tour?